nandeeshshankar/NotesReactApplication/README.md

 3. Run the application using 'npm start' and you will be able to access the application using 'http://localhost:3000'.

 # About application
-User will be able to see the login page. if invalid or no credentials entered, then is displayed an error.
+1. User will be able to see the login page. if invalid or no credentials entered, then is displayed an error.

-Here are list of valid credentials supported:
+2. Here are list of valid credentials supported:

 Username |  Password
 - - - - - - - - - - -
-user1    | abcd
-user2    | abcd
-user3    | abcd
+{username: 'user1', password: 'abcd'},
+{username: 'user2', password: 'abcd'},
+{username: 'user3', password: 'abcd'}

-Once user is logged into applcation with valid credentials, When Add button is clicked, User will be able to add new notes.
+3. Once user is logged into applcation with valid credentials, User will be able to see list of notes(default).
+4. User can also add new notes by clicking on plus/Add note button, enter the notes and click save button.